Tent camping checklist for Florida

 The Tool Bag

 Pocket knife (and pliers) — Essential.
-A multi-purpose tool should be standard gear.
+A multi-tool should be standard gear.

-Bug spray – No-brainer for experienced Florida campers.
-Heavy on the Deet, but you should only need to spray ankles and the back of the neck if you wear long pants.
+Bug spray – Avon Skin-So-Soft works pretty well, but if you want something tougher, get a bug spray that is heavy on the Deet.
+You should only need to spray ankles and the back of the neck if you wear long pants.
 That should keep ‘em away.

-Sunscreen — You are outdoors all the time, and if you paddle a canoe or kayak, the reflection off the water doubles exposure to Florida’s intense sun.
-Use at least SPF 30, a lightweight, long-sleeve shirt if you have sensitive skin.
+Sunscreen — You are outdoors in the Florida sun, and if you paddle a canoe or kayak, the reflection off the water doubles exposure to Florida’s intense sun.
+Use at least SPF 30 and wear a lightweight, long-sleeve shirt if you have sensitive skin.

 Waterproof Seam sealer– Seal the seams of your tent every time you go camping.
 Keep a tube in your toolbox.